TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Basic-Setup.md

 ![!Privacy](images/qb-options-bittorrent-privacy.png)

-1. These settings are mainly used for public trackers (and should be enabled for them) and not for private trackers, decent private trackers use a private flag where they ignore these settings.
+1. These settings are mainly used for public trackers (and should be enabled for them) and not for private trackers; decent private trackers use a private flag, where they ignore these settings.

     !!! success ""
         **Suggested: `Personal preference`**

-1. Recommended setting `Allow encryption` rather than enforcing it allows more peers to connect and is recommended on underpowered systems as it will allow for lower overhead.
+1. Recommended setting `Allow encryption` (rather than `enforcing`).
+This allows more peers to connect and is recommended on underpowered systems, as it will allow for lower overhead.

     !!! success ""
         **Suggested: `Allow encryption`**

-1. Anonymous mode hides clients (qBittorrent) fingerprint from the peer-ID, sets the ‘User-Agent’ to Null and it doesn’t share your IP-address directly with trackers (though peers will still see your IP address).
+1. Anonymous mode hides the client's (qBittorrent) fingerprint from the peer-ID, sets the ‘User-Agent’ to Null and it doesn’t share your IP-address directly with trackers (though peers will still see your IP address).
 If using private trackers, it's recommended to `disable` this.
 I also got reports from people who are using this that they had worse speeds.

     !!! success ""
         **Suggested: `Disabled`**